 Why Some States Rank Higher

-Many factors come into play when determining why some states have far higher rankings than others.
+Many factors are involved when determining why some states have higher rankings than others.
 For the sake of simplifying the data, different tax burdens and cost of living metrics weren’t considered in the analysis, which can make the difference between the highest and lowest ranking state retirement accounts look far wider than they may actually be.

-Likewise, not considering the average cost of living by state could explain why states like Hawaii, D.C. and New York aren’t in the top five states for retirement even though they have some of the highest costs of living.
+Likewise, not considering the average cost of living by state could explain why states like Hawaii, D.C. and New York aren’t in the top five states for retirement.
+These states have some of the highest costs of living.

-So, when determining where your retirement savings may stretch the furthest, you may also want to consider tax burdens and cost of living metrics by state instead of just considering the average retirement savings by state.
+So, when planning your retirement and determining where your retirement savings may stretch the furthest, you may also want to consider tax burdens and cost of living metrics by state instead of just considering the average retirement savings by state.

 How Much Do You Need to Retire Comfortably in Each State?

-How much you need to retire comfortably is largely determined by a state’s cost of living, but it will vary even more based on your own personal financial situation and the retirement lifestyle you’re aiming to pursue.
+How much you need to retire comfortably is largely determined by a state’s cost of living, but it will vary even more based on your own personal financial situation, the retirement lifestyle you’re aiming to pursue, and anticipated retirement expenses.

-As such, you may want to use a retirement calculator or even talk with a financial advisor to help you determine just how much you should be saving for retirement based on your lifestyle, anticipated retirement expenses, where you want to live, your current and projected financial situation, and a slew of other factors.
+As such, you may want to use a retirement calculator or even talk with a financial advisor to help you determine just how much you should be saving for retirement based on your lifestyle, what you expect to spend in retirement, where you want to live, your current and projected financial situation, and a slew of other factors.

 By Generation Breakdown